element-hq/ess-helm/charts/matrix-stack/README.md

 ### Recommendations

-The chart comes with an internal postgres database which will be automatically setup by default.
+The chart comes with an internal Postgres database which will be automatically setup by default.

 On a production deployment, we advise you to host your own Postgres instance, and configure it accordingly.
 The chart's built in Postgres is primarily for demonstration.

-For each of the following the components, the postgres configuration can be configured in:
+For each of the following the components, the Postgres configuration can be configured in:
 - Synapse under `synapse.postgres`
 - Matrix Authentication Service under `matrixAuthenticationService.postgres`